 The 20% buffer is not a generic admission window for under-55 buyers.
 It exists for:

 Cascades at Estero is inland Estero, east of US-41.
-That single fact does more work for the community’s storm-posture story than any other.
+That single fact does more work for the community’s storm-posture story than any other — and it is one of the strongest, most under-marketed selling points a Cascades listing has.

 Approximately 1,000 homes in the Village of Estero were drastically affected by Hurricane Ian.
 The hardest-hit areas were on the west side of US-41 — specifically along West Broadway, in the older mobile-home parks, and in properties near the Estero River and Estero Bay.
 The MAJORITY of Estero — and especially inland communities east of US-41 — fared very well.

-For inland communities like Cascades, typical Ian damage profile was:
+For inland communities like Cascades, the typical Ian damage profile was:

 Not structural flooding.
 Not surge inundation.
 Not foundation damage.
 The wind from Ian was real and significant — and individual homes vary in repair history — but the inland east-of-41 communities are categorically different from the storm-surge-exposed properties closer to Estero Bay or on the barrier islands.